Relative Efficiency of a Design A to Design B lecture - 10

 If RE < 1, design B is more efficient.

-If RE = 1, design A & design B equally efficient.
+If RE = 1, design A & design B are equally efficient.

 Relative Efficiency of RCBD vs. CRD

-If a RCB design (say, design-A) is used, one may want to estimate the relative efficiency compared with a CR design (say, design-B).
-This is possible by using the following equation to estimate the MSE of CRD (MSE B ) from the information obtained in the ANOV of RCBD,
+If an RCB design (say, design A) is used, one may want to estimate the relative efficiency compared with a CR design (say, design B).
+This is possible by using the following equation to estimate the MSE of CRD (MSE B) from the information obtained in the ANOVA of RCBD.

 Example: